COVID-19 support and guidance

 Share your story and contribute to voices of people with disabilities during the COVID-19 outbreak here: voices

-LSHTM’s free online course starting on 25th May 2020 for anyone who is interested to learn about what we know about COVID-19, and how we should respond to the outbreak: free online course
+LSHTM’s free online course for anyone who is interested to learn about what we know about COVID-19, and how we should respond to the outbreak: free online course

 Presentation from the International Centre for Evidence in Disability: making the response disability-inclusive